dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-environments.md

 To learn different approaches to managing dbt Cloud environments and recommendations for your organization's unique needs, read [dbt Cloud environment best practices](https://docs.getdbt.com/guides/best-practices/environment-setup/1-env-guide-overview).
 :::

-This page will go over the different types of environments and how to intuitively configure your deployment environment in dbt Cloud.
+This page reviews the different types of environments and how to configure your deployment environment in dbt Cloud.

 import CloudEnvInfo from '/snippets/_cloud-environments-info.md';